-- i.
-Regular meetings between all the homeworkers in a village or area and the relevant contractors and sub-contractors (homeworker contractor meetings).
-The meetings focused on homeworking issues and working conditions.
+i.
+Regular meetings between all the homeworkers in a village or area and the relevant contractors and sub-contractors (homeworker contractor meetings): The meetings focused on homeworking issues and working conditions.
 The meetings helped to raise working condition issues and discuss them.
-Combined with the training, they put homeworkers in a much stronger position to improve their conditions and pay, as they helped inform homeworkers of what was happening at the global level and enabled them to compare their conditions to other homeworkers and to better understand the whole supply chain and their position within it. - ii.
+Combined with the training, they put homeworkers in a much stronger position to improve their conditions and pay, as they helped inform homeworkers of what was happening at the global level and enabled them to compare their conditions to other homeworkers and to better understand the whole supply chain and their position within it.

+ii.
 Self Help Groups (SHGs) for homeworker organisation: The larger groups (above) which worked relatively well in Bareilly, were less effective in Sangam Vihar.
 This was partly due to the fact that homeworkers comprised a less homogenous group than in predominantly Muslim Bareilly.
 In Sangam Vihar, caste and other social divisions made it more difficult for people to speak freely in large gatherings.
 We therefore helped them to organise smaller groups, along the lines of traditional SHGs but which were not solely focused on micro-credit and income generation as they tend to be in Indian village settings.
 These SHGs were attended by contractors and allowed discussion of a range of topics, including homeworker working conditions.
-These groups proved more effective in enabling homeworkers from a range of social backgrounds to have their say. - iii.
-SHGs for income generation: smaller groups focusing on alternative income-generation projects for times when homeworking orders are low due to seasonal or fashion fluctuations.
+These groups proved more effective in enabling homeworkers from a range of social backgrounds to have their say.

+iii.
+SHGs for income generation: Smaller groups focusing on alternative income-generation projects for times when homeworking orders are low due to seasonal or fashion fluctuations.
 These have started to replace the larger homeworker contractor meetings in Bareilly.
 They are still in their formative stages, but once they are fully operational we anticipate that they will provide homeworkers with access to bank loans, government support services and support from NGOs that will enable them to run small businesses providing income to supplement what they earn from homeworking.
 This should help to reduce homeworker migration and ensure greater stability not only for homeworkers and their communities but also for the supply chain.

-c.
 Linking homeworkers with government schemes and services

-The Government of India has introduced a wide range of social initiatives, funds and schemes7 designed to improve social equality and the wellbeing of disadvantaged groups.
+The Government of India has introduced a wide range of social initiatives, funds and schemes designed to improve social equality and the wellbeing of disadvantaged groups.
 Many of these are targeted at 'scheduled castes and tribes' - those groups who are recognised in the Indian constitution as having been historically disadvantaged.
 Others prioritise older citizens, women and rural areas.
-Homeworkers often fall into one or more of these categories and are therefore eligible for government support which can improve their skills, www.indiastat.com/socialandwelfareschemes/27/stats.aspx.

-See also Homeworker Briefing: Supporting homeworkers to organise (tbc) Further information on government schemes can be found at education levels, health and bargaining power at no cost to the companies that they supply.
+Homeworkers often fall into one or more of these categories and are therefore eligible for government support which can improve their skills, education levels, health and bargaining power at no cost to the companies that they supply.
 However, homeworkers are often unaware of the existence of these schemes, or how to go about applying for them.

 ETI's Homeworker Project helped inform homeworkers about relevant schemes and link them with organisations that could help them to make applications.
 In Sangam Vihar, these included Gender Resource Centres (GRCs), which were set up as part of a programme being run by the Delhi administration to deliver the government's social programmes.
-The schemes and initiatives that we accessed during the ETI Homeworker Project are described below.8
+The schemes and initiatives that we accessed during the ETI Homeworker Project include: